-Foreign Participants, Claw-Back Provisions, Transferability and Participant Payments and/or stock exchange rules of countries outside of the United States.
+Foreign Participants, Claw-Back Provisions, Transferability and Participant Payments

+The plan administrator may modify award terms, establish subplans and/or adjust other terms and conditions of awards, subject to the share limits described above, in order to facilitate grants of awards subject to the laws and/or stock exchange rules of countries outside of the United States.
 All awards will be subject to any company claw-back policy as set forth in such claw-back policy or the applicable award agreement.
-Awards under the 2022 Incentive Plan are generallynon-transferrable, except by will or the laws of descent and distribution, or, subject to the plan administrator's consent, pursuant to a domestic relations order, and are generally exercisable only by the participant.
-With regard to tax withholding, exercise price and purchase price obligations arising in connection with awards under the 2022 Incentive Plan, the plan administrator may, in its discretion, accept cash or check, shares of Common Stock that meet specified conditions, a "market sell order" or such other consideration as it deems suitable.
+Awards under the 2022 Incentive Plan are generally non-transferrable, except by will or the laws of descent and distribution, or, subject to the plan administrator's consent, pursuant to a domestic relations order, and are generally exercisable only by the participant.
+With regard to tax withholding, exercise price and purchase price obligations arising in connection with awards under the 2022 Incentive Plan, the plan administrator may, in its discretion, accept cash or check, shares of common stock that meet specified conditions, a "market sell order" or such other consideration as it deems suitable.